OctopusDeploy/blog/blog/2020-10/shaping-config-as-code/index.md

 ![Commit dialog](commit-dialog.png "width=500")

-### Releases and git: A perfect match
+### Releases and Git: A perfect match

 Configuration-as-code fits perfectly with the concept of a [release](https://octopus.com/docs/releases) in Octopus.

 Today, when you create a release it takes a snapshot of the current deployment process, variables, and a few other things.
-With configuration-as-code enabled, when creating a release it will allow selecting the git ref (branch, tag, or commit) containing the deployment process and variables:
+With configuration-as-code enabled, when creating a release it will allow selecting the Git ref (branch, tag, or commit) containing the deployment process and variables:

 ![Creating release from gitref](create-release-gitref.png "width=500")